 P.S.
 146 Edward Collins

-PS 146 is a calm neighborhood school in a large three-story building in a mixed commercial and residential area.
+PS 146 is a zoned neighborhood school in a large three-story building in a mixed commercial and residential area.
 Classrooms are cheerfully decorated, students seem well-behaved, and parents help out in the cafeteria and by the front desk, welcoming visitors.
-Students wear uniforms of white shirts and blue bottoms.
-There are three full-day pre-K classes.

-Special Education: The school offers Special Education Teacher Support Services (SETSS), self-contained classes for student with special needs only and Collaborative Team Taught (CTT) classes, where two teachers work with a group of special and general education students.
+SPECIAL EDUCATION: The school offers Special Education Teacher Support Services (SETSS), self-contained classes for student with special needs only and Integrated Co-Teaching (ICT) classes, where two teachers work with a group of special and general education students.